OpenMW/openmw/docs/source/openmw-cs/tour.rst

 addon you can use the third option to open it again.

 You will be presented with another window where you get to choose the content to edit and the name of your project.
-Then we have to select at least the base game, and optionally a number of other addons we want to depend on.
+Then we have to select at least the base game and optionally a number of other addons we want to depend on.
 The name of the project is arbitrary, it will be used to identify the addon later in the OpenMW launcher.